-Understand the full financial commitment.
 Before you even begin looking at properties, you need to have a "big-picture" view of what this lease will entail financially, Bressman said.
 Business owners should know their company's current financial health, projected revenue and ability to assume risk prior to moving forward with a lease, to ensure they will be able to afford it.
 [Find out more about alternative financing with this small business guide.]

 Financial preparedness isn't the only factor that determines whether you can lease commercial space.
 Even if you think you've found a perfect location that you can afford, you should read the fine print before making a commitment.
 For example, Bressman noted that a business owner should understand the differences among classes of commercial property (typically A, B and C) as well as the difference between "rentable" and "usable" space.
 Usable space is strictly the space you occupy and use for your business, but you may be charged more for the shared costs of the full rentable space of the building.

 If you're the kind of entrepreneur who takes the DIY approach to running your business, you may want to think twice about going through the leasing process alone.
 While it may be an expense up front, working with an experienced real estate broker or lawyer can help you avoid some easy-to-make mistakes and negotiate better terms for your lease.

-"Business owners, particularly founders of small companies, can ... miss nuances and important terms in the documents, which is why a neutral, third-party adviser can help negotiate more favorable terms and know when and where to challenge existing offers," Bressman said.
+"Business owners, particularly founders of small companies, can ... miss nuances and important terms in the documents, which is why a neutral, third-party advisor can help negotiate more favorable terms and know when and where to challenge existing offers," Bressman said.
 "It's also easy for business owners to get caught up in the way a space looks, rather than the terms of the lease, which can impact the space management, operations and financial obligation over the term of the lease."

-Always think long-term.
 You may not plan to stay in the space you're leasing forever, but Bressman reminded business owners to think about the long-term effects your retail or office building will have on your company's image.

 "[With a lease,] you're also investing in your company's brand," he said.
 "Think carefully about where you want to establish your footprint and what type of image a certain neighborhood or facility conveys.
-Be sure that your legal and real estate advisers help you design a strategy that works for the future of your business."
+Be sure that your legal and real estate advisors help you design a strategy that works for the future of your business."